 Medical control of diabetes mellitus is very important in order to preserve vision as well as to prevent other systemic complications such as kidney disease, heart disease, stroke, and neuropathy.
 It is important to have regular eye examinations because many changes from diabetic retinopathy may be present even if a patient is asymptomatic.

 Diabetic macular edema is a common cause of central vision loss.
 Laser therapy is often used in order to decease the risk of future vision loss.
 Laser is applied to leaking blood vessels (microaneurysms) as well as other areas where the retina is swollen.
 Other management options include ocular injections with bevacizumab (Avastin) or steroids.
 Surgical treatment for diabetic macular edema is used, albeit rarely.
 Sometimes the vitreous gel is firmly adherent to the retina, and pulling from the vitreous may prevent the retinal swelling from resolving despite other treatments.
 Vitrectomy surgery can be helpful in this setting.

 Schedule a Consultation

-If you are interested in learning more about Non-Proliferative Diabetic Retinopathy please contact us at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud, & Duluth.
+If you are interested in learning more about Non-Proliferative Diabetic Retinopathy, please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud, & Duluth.